puppetlabs/puppet-specifications/language/templates.md

 > It is however allowed to call one of the EPP functions to
 > nest the result of evaluating another template.

-> NOTE: whitespace text is significant
+> NOTE: emitted whitespace text is significant
-> Care must be taken to not introduce whitespace text in the middle of embedded puppet logic
+> Care must be taken to not introduce emitted whitespace text between separate tags of puppet logic
-> since that would lead to syntax errors.
+> intended to be one sequence of logic since that can lead to syntax errors.
+> As a rule of thumb; emitting whitespace (or any other
+> text) can only be made in places in the puppet logic where a function call is allowed.

 Rules:

 * An `epp_render_expression` produces a string result as a side effect that is concatenated at the end of the process.
 * Each invocation of an `epp_render_expression` has `undef` value.
-* For a `render_epp_expression` that contains a block expression (with multiple statements), the result of the block is rendered (the last expression).
+* For a `epp_render_expression` that contains a block expression (with multiple statements), the result of the block is rendered (the last expression).
 * Variables that are assigned in the template are local to the template.
 * A local variable introduced in the template may shadow a variable in an outer scope.